AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/move-to-new-home.md

 #### Create a personal task

-Users can no longer create a personal task the same way they did in Legacy Home.
-Instead, users can create To-do items.
+Users can no longer create a personal task the exact same way they did in Legacy Home, Instead, users can create To-do items.

 #### View approvals I've submitted

 Users can't view approvals they have submitted in New Home.
-If users in your organization need this functionality, please upvote or post a comment here in the following Community posts:
+If users in your organization need this functionality, you can build an approvals report as a workaround or upvote or post a comment here in the following Community posts:

 * [Add "Approvals I Submitted" Widget to New Home](https://experienceleaguecommunities.adobe.com/t5/workfront-ideas/add-quot-approvals-i-submitted-quot-widget-to-new-home/idc-p/704664#M25269)
 * [Add "Approvals I've Submitted" to the new Home](https://experienceleaguecommunities.adobe.com/t5/workfront-ideas/add-quot-approvals-i-submitted-quot-widget-to-new-home/idc-p/704664#M25269)